Jerry-licious/meme-the-spire/README.md

 **tooltips**: The tooltip memes defined in this collection.
 Can be left undefined.

 **cardPlayMessages**: The card play messages defined in this collection.
 Can be left undefined.

+**relicModifications**: The relic modifications defined in this collection.
+Can be left undefined.

 ### Player Condition